Skip to main content

 Assigning indices to the cells from a bag of cells

-In the process of BoC serialization, the assignment of indices of its cells plays an important role.
+The assignment of indices of its cells plays an important role.
 Let c1, ..., cn be the n distinct cells belonging to a bag of cells B. The most used options are:

 • Order cells by their representation hash.
 Thus Hash(ci) < Hash(cj) whenever i < j.